Towards ab initio Realizations of Collins' Conjecture: Supplementary Material

 \section{Supplementary Material}

-See the Supplementary Material for details about the non-invariant approximation to $\eta$MP2, along with all occupation numbers, energies, and entropies reported herein.
-Occupation number scans for LiH using Fermi-Dirac smearing are also included.
+See the Supplementary Material for details about geometries, basis sets, the non-invariant approximation to $\eta$MP2, along with all occupation numbers, energies, and entropies reported herein.
+Dipole calculations and occupation number scans for LiH using Fermi-Dirac smearing are also included alongside additional BDE data for iron carbonyl species.